WallarooLabs/wally/README.md

 # Wallaroo

-Wallaroo is a fast, scalable data processing engine that rapidly takes you from prototype to production by eliminating infrastructure complexity.
+Wallaroo is a fast, elastic data processing engine that rapidly takes you from prototype to production by eliminating infrastructure complexity.

 - [What is Wallaroo?][what is wallaroo section]
 - [Status][status section]